 I’ve been training no-gi for over a year now, started as a white belt in my 30s, and I’ve gone through enough rash guards to know which ones hold up and which ones fall apart after a few months of regular washing.
 Here’s what actually works.

 Quick answer: The Sanabul Essentials Long Sleeve Rash Guard ($30) is the best value for most people.
-If you train 4+ times per week and want something that’ll last longer under heavy use, the Hayabusa Lightweight Rash Guard ($55) is worth the upgrade.
+If you train 4+ times per week and want something that’ll last longer under heavy use, the Hayabusa Fusion Rash Guard ($60) is worth the upgrade.

 What to Look for in a BJJ Rash Guard